bdavidxyz/chirpy/_drafts/2024-02-26-better-test-reporter-for-rails-7.md

 34 runs, 61 assertions, 0 failures, 0 errors, 0 skips
 ```

-It's more readable than first version, but it's still far away from what Jest has to offer in the JS world;.
+It's more readable than first version, but it's still far away from what Jest has to offer in the JS world.

 ## Add a better reporter for Minitest